What is Dumpster Diving?

 To reiterate, the laws vary considerably from one jurisdiction to another.
-So, it is critical for private investigators to know the laws in the specific are where the “dive” will take place.
+So, it is critical for private investigators to know the laws in the specific area where the “dive” will take place.

 How to Protect Your Personal and/or Business Information

-Whether you are a business owner, or just an regular citizen, your personal information is valuable.
+Whether you are a business owner or just a regular citizen, your personal information is valuable.
 Things you can do to safeguard your data and information:

 - Stop (or reduce) the amount of paper you print.
 Not only will this be good for the environment, but it is a great way to protect your intellectual property.
 The less you print, the lower the chance that something sensitive ends up in your waste bin.